Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: METHOD

-Furthermore, inspired by \cite{sppam, smod}, we introduce an extra regularization term and regularization parameter $\lambda$ to control the extent to which the descent direction aligns with the previous decent direction $\frac{1}{\eta}\left(x_{t-1} - x_t\right)$.
+Furthermore, inspired by \parencite{sppam, smod}, we introduce an extra regularization term and regularization parameter $\lambda$ to control the extent to which the descent direction aligns with the previous descent direction $\frac{1}{\eta}\left(x_{t-1} - x_t\right)$.
 Adding this regularization term to the proximal model-based objective leads to the following update at each step:

-The piecewise nature of the truncated model in \( f^m_t(x) \) has a key property, when used in Equation~\eqref{model_based2}, as detailed in the Supplement along with all the derivations, the minimizer can be expressed in the following heavy-ball update:
+The piecewise nature of the truncated model in \( f^m_t(x) \) has a key property, when used in Equation~\eqref{model_based2}, as detailed in the Supplement Section~\ref{sec:derivation} along with all the derivations, the minimizer can be expressed in the following heavy-ball update:

 where \( a_1, a_2 \in [0,1] \), with \(a_1+a_2=1\), are the dual variables associated with Equation~\eqref{model_based2}.
-By setting \( a_1 = \beta \) and \( a_2 = 1-\beta \), and defining the velocity vector $d_t = \frac{1}{\eta}\left(x_{t-1} - x_t\right)$, these variables are determined by solving the quadratic program:
+By setting \( a_2 = \beta \) and \( a_1 = 1-\beta \), and defining the velocity vector $d_t = \frac{1}{\eta}\left(x_{t-1} - x_t\right)$, these variables are determined by solving the quadratic program:

 The solution to which, is given by:

 Similar to aggregation in bundle methods, the computed \(\beta_t^*\) is also used to construct the approximation plane for the next iteration.
 This approach allows us to view the proximal step in Equation~\eqref{model_based2} as a momentum method with an adaptive momentum coefficient: